 New Zealand is located approximately 1,500km east of Australia and about 1,000km from the Pacific Islands.
 Due to its relative remoteness and being water locked, New Zealand was one of the last countries to be found and settled.

 The country is made up of some of the worlds most spectacular landscapes, from vast mountain ranges, steaming volcanoes to sweeping coastlines.
 It is a natural playground for thrill seekers and adventurers and those who simply want to visit for the culture and landscapes.

 While the land masses of the North Island and South Island are similar, approximately two thirds of the population lives in the North Island and the remainder in the South Island.
 The majority of New Zealand’s population is of European decent while Auckland, the largest city in New Zealand, is the most ethnically diverse in the country and has the largest Polynesian population of any city in the world.
-Auckland has about one third of the population (over 1.3 million), followed by the capital city of Wellington and the South Island city of Christchurch (each has approx 400,000).
-In 15th place is Gisborne, with a population of around 35,000.
+Auckland has about one third of the population (over 1.6 million), followed by the capital city of Wellington and the South Island city of Christchurch (each has approx 400,000).

 New Zealander’s are affectionately known as “Kiwis”.
 The name derives from the kiwi, a flightless bird native to New Zealand.
 It is also the national symbol.
 Kiwi’s are characterised as rugged, industrious problem solvers and people who innovate.
 Kiwi’s are great travellers themselves with many exploring and making an impact on the world (sport, business, politics, etc).
 Younger New Zealander’s often travel to England for working holidays before settling back in New Zealand and any New Zealander can travel and work in Australia indefinitely.